 U.S. Secretary of State Antony Blinken took to Twitter to express his outrage at the dubious charges:

-Prominent anti-corruption activist, opposition leader and founder of the Anti-Corruption Foundation (FBK), Alexei Navalny, is a hero to millions of Russians and supporters around the world.
-But he is a constant irritant to Russian president Vladimir Putin and his United Russia party which Navalny describes as the "party of crooks and thieves."
+Navalny is an anti-corruption activist, opposition leader and founder of the Anti-Corruption Foundation (FBK), and a hero to millions of Russians and supporters around the world.
+But he has been a constant irritant to Russian president Vladimir Putin and his United Russia party which Navalny describes as the "party of crooks and thieves."

 Navalny came to prominence around 13 years ago when he started blogging about corruption at state-owned companies.
 By 2011, his readership had ballooned, turning him into one of the leaders of anti-Putin demonstrations in Moscow, some of the largest seen in Russia since the fall of the Soviet Union.
 The purpose was to gain followers, influence and to finally run for national office himself, which Putin and his party had no intention of allowing to happen.